Search for Schools

 National Association of Healthcare Access Management (NAHAM) – Certification Eligibility, Testing & Renewals

 The Certified Healthcare Access Manager (CHAM) credential, offered by NAHAM, is for healthcare administrators who are dedicated to the highest standards of patient access services.

-Eligible candidates will need two years of management experience in the healthcare finance industry, and a bachelor’s degree in healthcare, business, or a related field.
+Eligible candidates will need two years of management experience in the healthcare finance industry, and either a high school diploma or GED equivalent with 90 professional development contact hours earned within the past three or a bachelor’s degree in healthcare, business, or a related field.
 They also need the signatures of one CHAM-certified individual and one supervisor or course instructor.

 To earn the CHAM credential, eligible candidates must pass a competency exam that covers three areas: pre-arrival, arrival, and access management.
-Exam fees are $200 for NAHAM members and $400 for non-members.
-In order to maintain the credential, CHAM-holders must complete 60 contact hours every two years, with ten of those hours coming from NAHAM-approved sources.
+Exam fees are $225 for NAHAM members and $420 for non-members.
+To maintain the credential, CHAM-holders must complete 60 contact hours every two years, with ten of those hours coming from NAHAM-approved sources.

 National Association for Healthcare Quality (NAHQ) – Certification Eligibility, Testing & Renewals

 There are no established requirements for the CPHQ credential, but it is recommended that candidates have at least two years of experience in healthcare quality, as the qualifying exam is designed for an executive with at least two years of experience.
 The exam covers four areas: organizational leadership; health data analytics; performance and process improvement; and patient safety.
 Exam fees are $479 for NAHAQ members and $579 for non-members.